QuentinRa/blog.quentinra.dev/programming-languages/web/others/extensions/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-Service workers can be stopped, and started when an event occurred.
-They are useful for long-running tasks, or to access Chrome/Firefox API without having to use a popup.
+Service workers can be stopped, and started when an event occurs.
+They are useful for long-running tasks, or to access the Chrome/Firefox API without having to use a popup.

 ```json!
   "background": {